chochain/eforth/README.md

 So, the question is, how to encourage today's world of C programmers to take a look at Forth.
 How do we convince them that Forth can be 10 times more productive?
 Well, we do know that by keep saying how elegant Forth is or even bashing how bad C can be probably won't get us anywhere.

 Dr. Ting, a pillar of Forth community, created eForth along with Bill Munich for educational purpose.
-He described Forth in his well-written eForth review <a href="http://chochain.github.io/eforth/docs/eForthReview.pdf" target="_blank">here</a>
+He described Forth in his well-written eForth review [here](http://chochain.github.io/eforth/docs/eForthReview.pdf){:target="_blank" rel="noopener"}

 > The language consists of a collection of words, which reside in the memory of a computer and can be executed by entering their names on the computer keyboard.
 A list of words can be compiled, given a new name and made a new word.
 In fact, most words in Forth are defined as lists of existing words.
 A small set of primitive words are defined in machine code of the native CPU.
 All other words are built from this primitive words and eventually refer to them when executed.